JamesValencia45/wireless-attitude-telemetry/README.md

 This project transmits real-time orientation telemetry wirelessly from a custom transmitter module to a receiver module using NRF24L01 RF communication.

 The transmitter processes MPU6050 inertial measurement unit (IMU) data and wirelessly streams pitch, yaw, and roll orientation values as an array.
-The reciever fowards the telemetry data over serial communication to a host computer, where the VPython application visualizes the orientation of the transmitter module in real time.
+The receiver forwards the telemetry data over serial communication to a host computer, where the VPython application visualizes the orientation of the transmitter module in real time.

-This project was developed through experimentation with embedded systems, wireless telemetry, IMU motion processing, and real-time visulization.
+This project was developed through experimentation with embedded systems, wireless telemetry, IMU motion processing, and real-time visualization.